State University of New York: Costs

-For the 2017–2018 academic year, tuition costs at SUNY schools for an undergraduate degree are less than two-thirds the cost of most public colleges in the United States.
+For the 2017–2018 academic year, tuition costs at SUNY schools for an undergraduate degree were less than two-thirds the cost of most public colleges in the United States.
 For example, tuition at the University at Buffalo for an undergraduate degree is $9,828 per semester or $27,068 per year for non-resident students.
-Undergraduate tuition for non-resident students at the University of Maryland is $35,216 per year.

-Non-resident tuition and fees at University of Oregon are $32,535 per year.
+In contrast, undergraduate tuition for non-resident students at the University of Maryland is $35,216 per year, and non-resident tuition and fees at the University of Oregon are $32,535 per year.

-New York State also offers free tuition for all public college and universities for families who have an income of lower than $125,000 and are residents of the state.
+New York State also offers free tuition for all public colleges and universities for families who have an income of lower than $125,000 and are residents of the state.
 Other requirements to qualify for free SUNY education include full-time enrollment and staying in the state for a number of years after graduating.
-In the 2017-2018 award year, 70,694 SUNY students received the Federal Pell Grant.
+In the 2017–2018 award year, 70,694 SUNY students received the Federal Pell Grant.

-For the 2019–2020 academic year, medical school tuition costs at the Norton College of Medicine for the M.D. program were: $43,670 (in-state) and $65,160 (out-of-state).
+For the 2019–2020 academic year, medical school tuition costs at the Norton College of Medicine for the M.D. program were $43,670 in-state and $65,160 out of state.
 Tuition costs across all SUNY medical schools are similar to those at Norton and the cost is less than the average cost of medical schools in the United States.

 Research funding

-Athletics
+Intercollegiate athletics

 Every school within the SUNY system manages its own athletics program, which greatly varies the level of competition at each institution.